Hugh Royer III: Amateur career

 Royer received a scholarship to Mississippi State University where he played for two years.
 In those two seasons, Royer had one tournament win and seven top-10 finishes, and held the low stroke average each year.
 He then transferred to Columbus State University for his junior and senior years, where his father served as head golf coach.
 He was NCAA Division II Player of the Year and First Team All-American in 1985 and 1986.
 He was named 1987 Amateur Player of the Year by the Carolinas Golf Reporter.

-In the summer following his senior year at CSU, he won the Georgia State Amateur Championship by one stroke over Allen Doyle.
+In the summer following his senior year at CSU, he won the Georgia Amateur Championship by one stroke over Allen Doyle.
 Two weeks later, he defeated Doyle again in the Southeastern Amateur by five strokes setting a record at 20 under par - a record not broken until 2017.
 Because of open-heart surgery, Royer was forced to withdraw from the U.S. Amateur later that year.
 Shortly after his recovery, Royer won the Azalea Amateur Invitational in Charleston, South Carolina in a playoff and won the Western Amateur.
 This gave the Western Golf Association the only father-son combination to win the Open and Amateur in their history.